huggingface/huggingface.js/packages/tasks/src/image-to-image/about.md

 ### Style transfer

 One of the most popular use cases of image-to-image is style transfer.
-Style transfer models can convert regular photography into a painting in the style of a famous painter.
+Style transfer models can convert a normal photography into a painting in the style of a famous painter.

 ## Task Variants